dr-joe-wirth/phantasm/README.md

     alias phantasm='python3 <absolute path to phantasm>/phantasm.py'

-A short help message can be obtained with the command `python3 <path to phantasm>/phantasm.py -h`.
-A detailed help message can be obtained with the command `python3 <path to phantasm>/phantasm.py --help`.
-The version of PHANTASM can be obtained with the command `python3 <path to phantasm>/phantasm.py -v` or `python3 <path to phantasm>/phantasm.py -v` or `python2 <path to phantasm>/phantasm.py --version`.
+A help message can be obtained with the command `python3 <path to phantasm>/phantasm.py help`.
+Help messages for a given task can be obtained with the command `python3 <path to phantasm>/phantasm.py <TASK> --help`.
+The version of PHANTASM can be obtained with the command `python3 <path to phantasm>/phantasm.py version`.
 For help on analyzing the results, please see the [detailed tutorial](https://github.com/dr-joe-wirth/phantasm/blob/master/docker_build_files/README.md#4-analyzing-the-results).

 ## 3. Dependencies
 See [section 1.2](#12-native-installation) for installation details.